parsley42/ruby-awstools/README.md

   created with CloudFormation templates (with samples provided)
 * You will have (or create) AWS-integrated DNS hosted zones, preferably public and private zones for the same domain
+* Most ec2 instances have a single data volume attached to no more than a single instance
+* When ec2 instances are started, stopped, created or terminated, DNS will be updated at the same time to reflect the current state of the instance
+* Most ec2 instances and volumes will be created dynamically with the `ec2` CLI tool or via the library; while a CloudFormation-based workflow is well supported, most of the work has gone into `ec2` and related classes.

 <b>** NOTE: the contents of the sample/ directory are currently outdated **</b>